Family Members Over the Years

 relate to number on family tree)

 JOHN: Surgeon of Plymouth.
-Married (September 1640) Joanna daughter of Nicholas Blackaller, in Dartmouth.
-She was
+Married (September 1640) Joanna (born 1618) daughter of Nicholas Blackaller, at St Saviours

-He married (28 March 1671) Jane Crampporn, daughter of Thomas Crampporn of Buckland Monachorum and his wife Katherine Westcomb (née Trout), at St Andrews, Plymouth.
+He married (28 March 1671) at St Andrews, Plymouth, Jane Crampporn, daughter of Thomas Crampporn of Buckland Monachorum and his wife Katherine nee Westcomb.
+After the death of Thomas

 died of pleurisy on 25 November 1708.
 James died, 25 July 1721, and was buried at St AndrewsChurch, Plymouth.
 A monument to him there was destroyed by bombing in WWII.
 His net worth was estimated by his son James in 1718 at £21,000.